 Luke is forced into the duel by the Emperor in an effort to turn him to the Dark Side, and Vader amplified it by threatening to turn Leia to the dark side instead.
 Because of it, Luke’s anger boiled over, and he overpowered Vader.
 Luke sliced off Darth Vader’s hand and was in a position to kill him before coming to his senses.

-During the fight, Luke’s inner struggle is really evidence, as he debates actually turning to the Dark Side as rage overwhelms him.
+During the fight, Luke’s inner struggle is really evident, as he debates actually turning to the Dark Side as rage overwhelms him.
 Vader is toying with him, figuring out that Leia is his twin sister.
 Luke absolutely goes ballistic when Vader tells him that maybe Leia could turn to the Dark Side instead.

 2/30.
 Obi-Wan and Qui-Gon vs. Darth Maul in The Phantom Menace